chriisong/CARFAX_TakeHomeProject/README.md

 - API was very complex and complicated, with deeply nested branches within branches.
     - This complexity made data persistence an issue (using Core Data).
     - Firebase would have worked better, but given the nature of the assignment, I opted not to use third party libraries.
+    - Solution to this issue was to persist unique ID of the user's selected listing, and on `SavedListingViewController`, I would fetch the listings with my network call, and filter the array of fetched listings by comparing each of the array's element to the persisted managed objects' id.
 - Since the API is static, I was not able to make a GET request with specific parameters.
     - As such, I had to be creative with data persistence, which required me to make a network call to fetch the listings and filter the listing by the `id` property that is assigned to each listing.